edreisMD/plugnplai/README.md

 Plug and Plai is an open source library aiming to simplify the integration of AI plugins into open-source language models (LLMs).

-It provides functions to get a list of active plugins from plugnplai.com directory, as well as utility functions to load available plugins, get plugin manifests, and extract OpenAPI specifications.
+It provides utility functions to get a list of active plugins from plugnplai.com directory, get plugin manifests, and extract OpenAPI specifications and load plugins.

 ## Installation